I386: Production history

-Development of i386 technology began in 1982 under the internal name of P3.
 The tape-out of the 80386 development was finalized in July 1985.
 The 80386 was introduced as pre-production samples for software development workstations in October 1985.
+Intel had exited the DRAM market to focus on microprocessors, so the former "stepchild" was vital to its future; the company moved memory engineers to the 80386 project, improving the die shrink.
+The forthcoming product persuaded customers that the 80286 was not a dead end, increasing the latter's sales.

-Manufacturing of the chips in significant quantities commenced in June 1986, along with the first plug-in device that allowed existing 80286-based computers to be upgraded to the 386, the Translator 386 by American Computer and Peripheral.
+80386 manufacturing in volume began in June 1986, along with the first plug-in device that allowed existing 80286-based computers to be upgraded to the 386, the Translator 386 by American Computer and Peripheral.
+The 80386 being sole sourced made the CPU very expensive, but it was very successful.
+Hill recalled representing the design team at a PC Magazine awards ceremony:

+Although the multiple segment models were rarely used their existence may have benefited Intel, because the complexity slowed other companies' ability to second source the CPU.
 Mainboards for 80386-based computer systems were cumbersome and expensive at first, but manufacturing was justified upon the 80386's mainstream adoption.
 The first personal computer to make use of the 80386 was the Deskpro 386, designed and manufactured by Compaq; this marked the first time a fundamental component in the IBM PC compatible de facto standard was updated by a company other than IBM.